whoishafiz/whoishafiz/README.md

 ###

-<p align="left">I'm Hafizuddin from Borneo Island, planet Earth.<br><br>- 🔭 I’m currently a postgraduate student doing a 3-year course on System Engineering<br>- 📚 I enjoy learning on the applications of optimizing various types of systems.<br>- ⚡ In my free time I appreciate art, try to learn 3D modelling, make videos, and occasionally fly drones.<br><br>- 🔭 Here, i will share projects that i have indulged myself in.
+<p align="left">I'm Hafizuddin from Borneo Island, planet Earth.<br><br>- 🔭 I’m currently a postgraduate student doing a 3-year course on System Engineering<br>- 📚 I enjoy learning on the applications of optimizing various types of systems.<br>- ⚡ In my free time I appreciate art, try to learn 3D modelling, make videos, and occasionally fly drones.<br><br>Here, you will find projects that i have indulged myself in.
 Get inspired, create, manipulate, spread positivity and don't hate</p>

 ###